rust-lang/rfcs/text/0000-subslice-pattern-syntax.md

 This RFC no longer includes the addition of `..PAT` or `PAT..`, but merely `..` as it results in a smaller starting surface-area for the feature which can be expanded in the future if necessary.
-The currently-proposed change is an extremely minimal addition to patterns (`..` for slices) which already exists in other forms (e.g. tuples) and generalizes well to pattern-matching out sub-tuples, e.g. `let (a, b @ .., c) = (1, 2, 3, 4);`.
+The currently-proposed change is a minimal addition to patterns (`..` for slices) which already exists in other forms (e.g. tuples) and generalizes well to pattern-matching out sub-tuples, e.g. `let (a, b @ .., c) = (1, 2, 3, 4);`.